Imhandegbelo/Imhandegbeloo/README.md

 👯‍♀️ I'm looking to collaborate on web projects especially with a focus on education

-🤔 I'm looking for help with remote web developer roles to gather as more experiences and to better be involved in the development processes
+🤔 I'm looking for help with remote web developer roles to gather more experiences and to better be involved in the development processes

 ⚡️ Fun fact - When I am not coding, I love to draw portraits